pippaJeanne/indicator-leighhunt/REFERENCE.md

 ```

 ### placeName
-Indicate country in @corresp attribute when the placeName tag does not contain the name of a country.
+Indicate country in @corresp attribute for the placeName tag even when the key contains the name of a country.

 Example: